pitt-crc/Slurm-Test-Environment/README.md

 docker build --build-arg SLURM_TAG=slurm-20-02-5-1
 ```

-For a list of valid Slurm tags, see the [Slurm GitHub release tags](https://github.com/SchedMD/slurm/tags).
+For a list of valid Slurm tags, see the [Slurm config directory](https://github.com/pitt-crc/Slurm-Test-Environment/tree/latest/slurm_config) in this repository.

 ## Testing Fixtures